0xLiamHarris/TLDR/README.md

 In case you encounter any issues during the installation or running of TLDR, especially related to Playwright, consider manually running the Playwright installation command:
 - `playwright install`

-Ensure you have an active internet connection and necessary permissions for installation.

 Should you encounter issues where TLDR fails to scrape content as expected, particularly with websites heavily reliant on JavaScript, the `debug_scraper` tool can be utilized for diagnostic purposes.

 ## Using `debug_scraper`

 The `debug_scraper` tool is designed to emulate more closely human interactions with a webpage and can provide additional insights into why scraping might be failing.
-It captures screenshots and the HTML content of the page at the time of scraping, which can be helpful for identifying issues like JavaScript-rendered content not loading as expected.
+It captures screenshots and the HTML content of the page to `~/output` at the time of scraping.

+This can be helpful for identifying issues like JavaScript-rendered content not loading as expected.

 To use `debug_scraper`, follow these steps: